DSB: Dynamic Sliding Block Scheduling for Diffusion LLMs: Experiments

 \textbf{Effectiveness of DSB Cache.} Table~\ref{tab:ablation} reports an ablation of DSB Cache on LLaDA-8B-Instruct under two representative DSB configurations, DSB (const.) and DSB (greedy).
 Overall, introducing the DSB Cache consistently improves both quality and efficiency on two benchmarks.
 In particular, removing the prefix window and directly applying Dual Cache leads to a substantial drop in both metrics across benchmarks and DSB settings.
 For DSB (const.), accuracy decreases from 80.14 to 76.42, and TPS drops from 98.10 to 78.93 on GSM8K.
 A similar degradation is observed for DSB (greedy) on both benchmarks, indicating that the prefix-window refresh in DSB Cache preserves essential KV states for sliding blocks and is critical for achieving strong quality and throughput with cached DSB inference.

 \textbf{Effect of initial block length.} Figure~\ref{fig:abl_init_bl} reports the accuracy and throughput of DSB and the naive block schedule under different initial block lengths $S_{init}$.
-Overall, DSB consistently improves both quality and throughput across the tested settings.
+Overall, DSB consistently improves throughput across all tested settings and accuracy in most cases, except at $S_{init}=64$.
 As $S_{init}$ increases, DSB largely preserves accuracy while its throughput stays within a stable range, typically rising at first and then slightly decreasing.
 When $S_{init}$ is overly aggressive, such as 64, the block reaches farther positions much earlier, weakening causality and slightly degrading performance.
-In comparison, naive blocks exhibit slightly lower accuracy and increasing TPS as $S_{init}$ grows, yet remain below DSB in efficiency.
+In comparison, naive blocks exhibit lower accuracy and increasing TPS as $S_{init}$ grows, yet remain below DSB in efficiency.
 Overall, DSB is more robust to the choice of initial block length and provides a better quality--speed trade-off.

-\textbf{Effect of generation length.} Figure~\ref{fig:abl_genl} reports the accuracy and throughput of DSB with cache under parallel decoding and the vanilla baseline with different generation lengths $L$.
-Across both LLaDA and Dream, DSB consistently maintains or even slightly improves accuracy over the vanilla sampler while maintaining the high TPS enhancement.
+\textbf{Effect of generation length.} Figure~\ref{fig:abl_genl} reports the accuracy and throughput of DSB with DSB Cache under parallel decoding and the vanilla baseline with different generation lengths $L$.
+Across both LLaDA and Dream, DSB substantially improves throughput while maintaining or slightly improving accuracy in most cases, except on LLaDA at generation length 1024.
 As $L$ increases, throughput decreases for both methods due to higher denoising costs.
 Overall, it preserves a more favorable quality-speed trade-off across a wide range of lengths.

 \textbf{Effect of max block length.} Figure~\ref{fig:abl_maxbl} reports the evaluation under different values of max block length $S_{max}$.
 We observe a clear quality--speed trade-off on LLaDA models.
 Increasing $S_{max}$ increases TPS by admitting more parallel updates, but can hurt accuracy due to less reliable low-confidence commitments.
-Conversely, Dream exhibits a different trend: TPS gradually decreases as $S_{\max}$ increases, while accuracy follows a rise-then-fall pattern, with $S_{\max}\in{48,64}$ serving as a clear turning point.
+Conversely, Dream exhibits a different trend: TPS gradually decreases as $S_{\max}$ increases, while accuracy follows a rise-then-fall pattern, with $S_{\max}=64$ serving as a clear turning point.

 \textbf{Effect of minimum window length.} Figure~\ref{fig:abl_pwl} reports the evaluation under different values of minimum window length $\ell_{pmin}$.
 We observe that as the minimum window length $\ell_{pmin}$ increases, the LLaDA setting exhibits an overall rise-and-fall trend in both accuracy and throughput, with $\ell_{pmin}{=}24$ as a clear turning point.
 In contrast, for Dream, accuracy decreases slightly, and throughput generally decreases as $\ell_{pmin}$ increases.
 The default $\ell_{pmin}=24$ and $\ell_{pmin}=4$ (dashed line) maintains a high generation quality and improved efficiency.